 You can eat broccoli leaves.
-They’re edible, delicious, and packed with vitamins, antioxidants, and protein!
+Not only are broccoli leaves edible, but also they have a higher nutritional value than broccoli floret.
+They’re packed with vitamins, antioxidants, fiber, and protein!

-In fact, broccoli leaves are edible.
-You can eat all parts of the broccoli plant.
-You can eat the broccoli crown, stem and leaves.
+Broccoli leaves are edible.
+Actually, you can eat all parts of the broccoli plant.
+Broccoli crown, stem and leaves are all edible.

-The only poisonous parts of broccoli are the seeds.
-You shouldn’t eat broccoli when the flowers are mature.
+The only poisonous part of broccoli is the mature seeds.
+You shouldn’t eat broccoli when the flowers have matured.
 Seeds in flowers can be toxic.
-Actually, we eat immature flowers of broccoli.
+Actually, we eat the immature flowers of broccoli.

-We can eat all leaves of broccoli.
-First, the small broccoli leaves that are near to the broccoli head are edible and more tender.
+Moreover, we can eat all leaves of broccoli.
+The small broccoli leaves close to the broccoli head are more tender, though.
 Furthermore, if you grow broccoli of your own, you can eat the large leaves that surround the head of broccoli.

-Broccoli leaves have so many health benefits.
-According to the USDA, 100g of broccoli leaves have:
+Broccoli leaves are very nutrient-dense.
+100g of broccoli leaves have:

 - only 28 calories,